revilowaldow/BITC/Sessions/2025/11 30 - Session 56.md

 4 Chimera Comanda holed up in ruined structure
 1 tied up person
-group of at least 3 tough individuals watching but not assaulting
+group of at least 3 tough individuals watching but not assaulting, emblazoned with two lions